-Easy Healthy Broccoli Salad made with Greek yogurt for a crowd-pleasing picnic side dish!
-Tangy, creamy, and just as good as the original.
+Easy Healthy Broccoli Salad made with Greek yogurt (no mayo!) for a crowd-pleasing summer side dish or lunch!
+Tangy, creamy, and satisfying.

 I have a love affair with my Vegan Broccoli Salad, as do many of you.
 While I loooove creating and eating plant-powered recipes, I don't eat a vegan diet at home.
 So, since I eat yogurt and eggs and dairy and fish, I feel it's important for me to showcase a variety of recipes on this blog that mirror how I eat in real life.

 It's high time for another version of the picnic table classic....but with a sauce made creamy with Greek yogurt rather than cashews.
 Dontcha think?

 It seems that these cookout salads (potato, pasta broccoli, etc.) tend to be that ingredient plus copious amount of mayonnaise.
 Don't get me wrong---there's a time and a place for mayo.
 But we can do better that this!

 No mayo, sugar or bacon here.
 She's gonna be the star of your cookouts, I just KNOW IT.